haarshvardhana/B2B-Fulfillment-Performance-Analytics/README.md

 ## 🛠️ Technical Architecture
 * **Tool:** Power BI Desktop
-* **Data Modeling:** Star Schema optimization connecting Fact_Fulfillment tables with Dim_Customers and Dim_Products.
+* **Data Modeling:** Architected a high-performance Star Schema, connecting Central Fact Tables (`fact_order_lines`, `fact_orders_aggregate`) with surrounding Dimensions (`dim_customers`, `dim_products`, `dim_date`).
-* **Calculations:** Complex DAX Time-Intelligence and conditional formatting to instantly highlight SLA breaches in red.
+* **Calculations:** Complex DAX Time-Intelligence stored cleanly in a dedicated Measures Table, utilizing conditional formatting to instantly highlight SLA breaches.
 * **UI/UX:** High-contrast corporate dark mode designed for clear executive scanning in an operations war room.

----
+## 🗄️ Data Architecture Note
-*Interactive Power BI file (.pbix) included in repository.
-Download and open in Power BI Desktop to explore the full DAX logic and data model.*
+The raw flat files (CSVs) have been fully transformed and loaded directly into the Power BI data model.
+I designed the relational model from the ground up to optimize query performance and DAX evaluation.
+Please download the included `.pbix` file to explore the embedded dataset, the Star Schema relationships, and the complete DAX Measures table.